Paul DeJong Player Props: Cardinals vs. Diamondbacks

-The St. Louis Cardinals and Paul DeJong (.324 slugging percentage over his past 10 games, including one homer), take on starter Merrill Kelly and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.
+The St. Louis Cardinals and Paul DeJong (.306 slugging percentage over his past 10 games, including one homer), take on starting pitcher Zac Gallen and the Arizona Diamondbacks at Chase Field, Wednesday at 3:40 PM ET.

-He racked up two hits (going 2-for-3) in his last appearance against the Diamondbacks.
+In his most recent game he had a hitless showing (0-for-3) against the Diamondbacks.

 Paul DeJong Game Info & Props vs. the Diamondbacks